 Aurelia Plath gave a good fight into finding her missing daughter, barely waiting a few hours to phone the police.
 An exhaustive search started in the Greater Boston area to try and find the missing Smith beauty.
 Boy scouts and local police and neighbors combed Wellesley thoroughly through small parks as well as in and around Morse's Pond.
 Headlines in the papers the next day, 25 August 1953, alerted many of Plath's friends.
-Headlines were less favorable the next day, Wednesday 26 August 1953.
+Headlines were less favorable the following day, Wednesday 26 August 1953.
 However, around lunchtime Plath was found with eight sleeping pills still in the bottle.
 For more on Plath's disappearance, which includes a bibliography of newspaper articles that ran, please see my article "'They Had to Call and Call': The Search for Sylvia Plath".
 The newspaper stories and even in Plath's The Bell Jar reported that the crawlspace was beneath the breezeway/porch.
 However, in two visits to the Plath house in 2012 and 2016, there was no visible crawlspace there.
 There was a space beneath the first floor bathroom and what was once Warren Plath's bedroom.

 Plath was treated at McLean Hospital in Belmont with the help of her Smith benefactress Olive Higgins Prouty.
 Her doctor was Ruth Barnhouse Beuscher, and Dr. Beuscher would go on to be a great help to Plath in the years to come.
 Her recovery was not easy, but Plath pulled through and was readmitted to Smith for the spring 1954 semester.
 This is really the beginning of Sylvia Plath, poet.